18 Things Medicare Gives You for Free

 If you use alcohol but haven’t received an alcohol dependency diagnosis, your primary care doctor or other health care provider might determine if you’re misusing alcohol.
 If so, you can receive up to four face-to-face counseling sessions in your doctor's office or clinic each year.

-About 27.9 million people ages 12 and older in the U.S. have an alcohol use disorder (AUD), making this a valuable service for those who need help.
+In 2025, about 27.9 million people ages 12 and older in the U.S. had an alcohol use disorder (AUD), making this a valuable service for those who need help.

 4. Treatment for opioid use

-According to the Centers for Disease Control and Prevention (CDC), roughly 70% to 76% of U.S. drug overdose deaths in recent years involve opioids, particularly fentanyl.
+According to current numbers from the Centers for Disease Control and Prevention (CDC), roughly 70% to 76% of U.S. drug overdose deaths in recent years involve opioids, particularly fentanyl.

 Fortunately, Medicare covers the cost of recovery treatments for opioid use disorder.
-You won’t pay a copay if you receive your treatments through an opioid treatment program (OTP) that is enrolled in Medicare.
+And, you won’t pay a copay if you receive your treatments through an opioid treatment program (OTP) that is enrolled in Medicare.

 Your treatment plan might include overdose training, assessments, drug tests, therapy and more.
 Your Medicare Part B deductible applies to any medications or other supplies you receive as part of your treatment plan.